dustinpfister/blog_posts/_posts/js-javascript-example-draw-points.md

 ## 3 - Conclusion

-There are maybe a few more things here and there that i would like to add, but maybe I should only get around to doing that once I start using this in a real projects or two so I gain a better sense of what is actually needed for this.
+There are maybe a few more things here and there that I would like to add, but maybe I should only get around to doing that once I start using this in a real project or two so I gain a better sense of what is actually needed for this.
 I do not care to spend time adding features that I think that I might want, or need, for now I just want to have want I know that I want and need.
 Which of of course just a better draw points method, and so far I think that I all ready have what it is that I wanted.

-I all ready have one canvas example in mind that I am sure that I would like to use this with whenI get around to putting a little more time into it.
+I all ready have one canvas example in mind that I am sure that I would like to use this with when I get around to putting a little more time into it.
 In time I am sure that I might want to use a method like this in a whole bunch of other projects that I might start at some point.
 It is just a question of creating methods that will create and return the array of arrays in the format that will work with this draw points method.
 When I get around to creating some new canvas examples, or updating some ones that I have all ready made then I might get around to edit this post a little, however I think there really is only so much more to add when it comes to this.
 For now you might want to check out my main post on [canvas examples](/2020/03/23/canvas-example/) if you have not done so all ready to see what I have together thus far.

+It has been a little while sense the last time I have editing this post, so now I can take a moment to make a quick update with respect to some related posts that have to do with this draw method.
+First off one of the main canvas examples that come to mind that use a system such as this for points is my [canvas example on drawing stars](/2020/02/12/canvas-example-star/)